 - NUS (National Union of Students) is a voluntary membership organisation which represents seven million students.

-- Student Loans Company is the government organisation that administers the loans and grants to students in universities and colleges in the UK.
+- Student Loans Company is the government organisation that administers the loans to students in universities and colleges in the UK.

 - UKCISA (UK Council for International Student Affairs) is the national advisory body serving the interests of international students and those who work with them.